litestar-org/litestar/docs/usage/middleware/index.rst

 Middleware
 ==========

-Middlewares in Starlite are ASGI apps that are called "in the middle" between the application entrypoint and the route handler function.
+Middlewares in Litestar are ASGI apps that are called "in the middle" between the application entrypoint and the route handler function.

-Starlite ships with several builtin middlewares that are easy to configure and use.
+Litestar ships with several builtin middlewares that are easy to configure and use.
 See :doc:`the documentation regarding these </usage/middleware/builtin-middleware>` for more details.

 .. seealso::